Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Introduction

-Besides these traditional statistical approaches, the problem of survival analysis has received considerable attention in the machine learning community, with methods having impressive success for practical applications, due to their ability to process huge amounts of data and to learn complex dependency patterns between survival times and high dimensional covariates.
-We provide here a brief description of the main machine methods, while referring the reader to \cite{wang2019machine} for a comprehensive review.
-A first category of machine learning methods are decision trees with splitting criterion taking into account censored data \citep{gordon1985tree,ciampi1987recursive,bou2011review}.
-These survival trees are an adaptation of regression trees for the time-to-event problem and have notably been extended with bagging in order to reduce the variance of the model \citep{hothorn2004bagging} or ensemble methods with the celebrated random survival forests algorithm \citep{ishwaran2008random,ishwaran2011random}.
-Another stream of works formulates classical parametric regression models within the framework of Na\"{\i}ve Bayes methods \citep{bellazzi2008predictive} or Bayesian networks \citep{lisboa2003bayesian,fard2016bayesian}.
-Statistical parametric regression models have also been handled with the use of Support Vector Machines (SVM) \citep{khan2008support,wang2016support}, boosting algorithms \citep{hothorn2006survival}, inverse probability of censoring weighted models (IPCW) \citep{kohler2002prediction,ausset2019empirical} or Gaussian processes models \citep{fernandez2016gaussian, alaa2017deep}.
-A very popular approach at the moment is the use of deep neural networks for time-to-event models.
-Some existing works in this direction focus on extending Cox model with non linear models of the hazard rate.
-This type of work dates back to \cite{faraggi1995neural}, but has recently been revisited with modern deep learning techniques \citep{katzman2016deep} and with convolutional neural networks to build a time-to-event Cox model from images \citep{zhu2016deep}.
-From an other perspective, recent deep learning models do not rely on the Cox formulation and directly learn the estimated joint distribution of survival time without making assumptions on the relationship between covariates and hazard rate \citep{lee2018deephit}, or leverage on adversarial learning for non-parametric estimation of time-to-event distributions \citep{chapfuwa2018adversarial}.
+Here, we propose to handle the problem of missing censoring indicators in the MNAR scenario when our missingness mechanism is described by a copula model with a known dependence structure.
+A particular example with a gaussian structure was introduced in \cite{Heckman1976,Heckman1979} via the Heckman's model for continuous variables where the outcome and the missingness attribute follow a linear regression model linked by their error terms.
+In the proposed version, we assume some known but arbitrary dependence structure between the censoring and the missing indicators.
+Although we require the full knowledge for the copula function, we impose mild conditions on the marginal distributions, since they only need to belong to classes of functions with finite \textit{Vapnik Chervonenkis} dimension.
+This allows the approximation of complex dependency patterns with covariates without assuming specific knowledge of the underlying individual generative process.
+In order to estimate all the parameters of the joint bivariate model, we introduce a two-fold maximum likelihood approach based on \cite{galimard2018heckman}.
+An end-to-end learning framework is then introduced to simultaneously learn the outcome model, the selection model and the dependency model by gradient descent.
+As such, we particularly consider the class of neural networks.
+Using neural networks for time-to-event models has already been done in the past, but never in the MNAR setting.
+Some existing works in this direction focus on extending the Cox model with non-linear models of the hazard rate.
+This type of work dates back to \cite{faraggi1995neural} but has recently been revisited with modern deep learning techniques \cite{katzman2016deep} and with convolutional neural networks to build a time-to-event Cox model from images \cite{zhu2016deep}.
+From another perspective, recent deep learning models do not rely on the Cox formulation and directly learn the estimated joint distribution of survival time without making assumptions on the relationship between covariates and hazard rate \cite{lee2018deephit}, or leverage on adversarial learning for non-parametric estimation of time-to-event distributions \cite{chapfuwa2018adversarial}.\\